Helson's conjecture for smooth numbers: Introduction

-whenever $1/2 \leq \alpha \leq 1 - \frac{1}{\log y}$, say.
+whenever $2/3 \leq \alpha \leq 1 - \frac{1}{\log y}$, say.
 Calculations of this type can be found in~\cite[Lemma~7.4]{MV2007}.
 Using the saddle point approximation~\eqref{equ: Saddle point approx in intro}, the first term in the parentheses is roughly $\log \log y$, and the second term is of size $u$.
 Therefore, the dominant contribution to this variance comes from the primes $p \leq z$ whenever $u$ is smaller than roughly $\log \log x$, whereas the dominant contribution comes from $p > z$ whenever $u$ is larger.
-This is why we see a phase transition at roughly $y \approx x^{\frac{1}{\log \log x}}$.
+This is why we see a phase transition at roughly $y \approx x^{\frac{1}{\log \log x}}$, though we will elaborate more on this in the next section.